Alec Hunter Academy: History

 The school opened as a technical school in 1959, and it was named after the weaver and textile designer Alec Hunter (died 1958).
 It had become a humanities college by 2009, when the school celebrated its 50th anniversary.
 In that year, local historian David Possee was writing a book on the history of the school when he died; however Braintree Museum hosted an exhibition about the school.
-In 2013 the school converted to an Academy by joining Saffron Academy Trust and is now part of a family of schools/academies under Saffron Academy Trust.
+In 2013 the school converted to an Academy by joining Saffron Academy Trust and is now part of a group of schools/academies, Saffron Academy Trust.